ldclakmal/ballerina-security/Trivy.md

 #### 2201.0.0 (Swan Lake)

-This section demonstrates the daily [Trivy](https://aquasecurity.github.io/trivy) scan status of the `master` branch of the modules.
+This section demonstrates the daily [Trivy](https://aquasecurity.github.io/trivy) scan status of the `master` branch (which is used for `2201.x.x` latest release) of the packages.
+These GitHub actions are used to proactively identify the vulnerabilities of the 3rd party dependencies used for a package.

  | Modules                                                                                    | Trivy                                                                                                                                                                                                                                    | Standard Library Modules                                                                                | Trivy                                                                                                                                                                                                                                                |
 |:-------------------------------------------------------------------------------------------|:-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|:--------------------------------------------------------------------------------------------------------|:-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|